vatlidak/cucs-sea-hmwk1/README.md

 do not belong to anyone will be "/tmp" and "/home.
 Any other file will be created either in the user definition portion (line: user.group filename) or in the operations portion (line: CREATE user.group filename -- "followed by a mandatory ACL for the file"), and therefore in the current spec it is impossible to create a file that belongs to noone.

-## TODO
--every ACL ends with -
--ACL checks: Order & what superceeds what?
--COMMAND SECTION ONLY: What is the difference betwen N and E?
--Errors format

 In the operations portion the commands "[CREATE|ACL] user.group filename" do not append an ACL "user.group rw" unlike what happens in the user